 For new and returning Student Governors

-For 2019-20 the Student Governor Development Programme will comprise of two standalone face to face days and a webinar.
+For 2019-20 the Student Governor Development Programme will comprise of two standalone events and a webinar.
 This event forms part of our Governor Development Programme, supporting effective governance in higher education.

 Day one will take place on 10 September 2019 and will equip incoming Student Governors with the skills to thrive in their new role as well as providing an update and networking space for returning Student Governors.

 Participants will also have access to a webinar taking place late Autumn (date TBC).
-More information on day two can be found here.
 To get the most out of Student Governors, participants will ideally take part in both face-to-face activity days but each event can be booked separately if required.

 Day one (Autumn) empowers Student Governors to make a major contribution to governing bodies.
 Placed at the beginning of the academic year, the programme prepares newly-appointed Student Governors for their first term as a member of the governing body.